Code-dot-mil/code.mil/FAQ.md

 No!

 We mean to be totally transparent in our intent and purpose with Code.mil.
-Since we’re trying a slightly different approach to open sourcing our work, we want to be really clear about what we’re doing and why we’re doing it so that you feel comfortable contributing to our projects.
+Since we’re trying a slightly different approach to open source our work, we want to be really clear about what we’re doing and why we’re doing it so that you feel comfortable contributing to our projects.

-The intent is that the license in LICENSE.md and the Developer Certificate of Origin as described in CONTRIBUTING.md will govern the project and help keep it freely available to the public.
-The Defense Open Source Agreement in LICENSE-agreement.md is probably something you haven’t seen in other repositories, but it is a necessary stepping stone for the DoD to use licenses that are widely adopted in the community.

 **For more information or questions, please contact our team at code@dds.mil.
 Happy coding!**